-One practical proof is the application of DOLIF to ongoing problems with misbehaving children.
-When parents, particularly the Prime Love Giving parent or PLG, follows the DOLIF prescription by actually changing their attitude toward their Disfavored child and making an effort to equalize the LOVE between their Favored and Disfavored children, we observe positive changes in the Disfavored child’s temperament and behavior.
-The previously naughty child shows more control and better judgement in their thinking and attitudes.
+The first practical proof is the application of DOLIF to ongoing problems with misbehaving children.
+When parents, particularly the Prime Love Giving parent or PLG of a family follows the DOLIF prescription by actually changing their attitude toward their Disfavored child and making an effort to equalize the LOVE between their Favored and Disfavored children, we observe positive changes in the Disfavored child’s temperament and behavior.
+This previously naughty child shows more control and better judgement in their thinking and social attitudes.

-Sometimes, like a prescribed medicine, the remedy works instantly like a charm, but sometimes it can take longer for its effects to become obvious, such as weeks or months.
-However as time goes by, the new personality traits become ever more deeply ingrained into the misbehaving child’s total personality and social adjustment.
-Poor behavior seems to dissipate naturally as if nothing actually happened to change it.
-Old behavior patterns are given up and are, miraculously it seems, replaced by new, more logically measured personal and social behaviors.
+Sometimes, acting like a prescribed medication, the remedy works instantly.
+But sometimes it can take longer for the effects to become obvious, such as weeks or months.
+However as time goes by, new characteristics appear and become ever more deeply ingrained into the misbehaving child’s total personality and social adjustment.
+Poor behavior seems to dissipate “naturally”, as if nothing actually happened to change it.
+Old behavior patterns are given up and are, miraculously it seems, replaced by new, more mature social behaviors.
 Friends and family begin to rally around the Disfavored child as her/his social esteem in the eyes of others is elevated.
-The entire household atmosphere calms down, fighting among siblings subsides and parents are no longer overwrought.
-The DOLIF solution comes about even better and more speedily when parents and children are supported by a therapist who is trained in the DOLIF technique.
+The entire household atmosphere calms down, fighting among the rivalling siblings subsides and parents are no longer overwrought.
+The DOLIF solution can come about even better and more speedily when parents and children are supported by a therapist who is trained in the DOLIF technique.

-More support for DOLIF Theory comes from the many real-life case studies reviewed in the blogs where children and families were successfully treated.
+A second line of support for DOLIF Theory comes from the many real-life case studies reviewed herein, where children and families were successfully treated.
 One of the blogs lists 34 criminals whose deeds can almost certainly be attributed to SIBLING RIVALRY.
 More cases of criminal behavior, both mild and extreme that are the result of SIBLING RIVALRY dynamics could surely be identified through broader research.

 A third source of proof comes from the sibling born after the third child.
-Here, a second cluster of siblings develops and we soon find the same pattern repeated.
-That is, just as in the first cluster where the first two siblings competed and produced one Favored and one Disfavored child, the third and fourth siblings immediately form a new cluster to create a second competitive grouping.
-Child 3 remains comfortably adjusted until the arrival of Child 4, at which point Child 3 and 4 immediately find each other and set up their own new competitive cluster.
-From this newly-formed second cluster we again invariably find one Favored child and one Disfavored child.
-With the arrival of more children, the same pattern is unmistakably repeated in every succeeding cluster of two or three siblings born into the family.
-As stated in the blog about 4 siblings, there is never an alteration in this 4-child pattern where the two older and two younger are competitive groupings.
-The ultimate outcome that either Child 3 or 4 will compete and divide into one who is Favored and one who is Disfavored is entirely predictable as soon as the fourth child is born.
-It is as predictable as the division of the first cluster of two siblings into Favored and Disfavored temperaments, with no chance of variation.
-It may even lead couples to wonder: if they have a sweet-tempered, Favored third child, should they think twice before having a fourth child who will surely turn out with a Disfavored temperament?
-Once they have the fourth however, the outcome can be deceiving, for it can be either the third child who will make an about-face and suddenly turn unhappy and difficult to manage, while the fourth baby turns out sweet and docile, or the fourth one who will turn out to be an unpleasant, anxious, angry, whiny and difficult child.
-(See the blogs titled: The Fourth Child and The Rest of the Sibline.)
+When a fourth child arrives, this child creates a second cluster of siblings consisting of the third and fourth ones together.
+From our point of view we find the same pattern repeated!
+That is, just as the first two siblings competed and produced one Favored and one Disfavored child in their first cluster, the third and fourth siblings now form a second set and create the next competitive grouping.
+If we look closely, we soon see that Child 3 remains comfortably adjusted until the arrival of Child 4. at which point Child 3 and 4 seem to find each other and set up their own new competitive cluster.
+From this newly-formed second cluster that emerges, we again invariably find one Favored child and one Disfavored child.
+With the arrival of more children, the same pattern is unmistakably repeated.
+And in every succeeding cluster of two or three siblings born into the family, we find that the formula persists.
+As stated in the chapter about 4 siblings, there is almost never any alteration in this 4-child pattern where the two older and two younger form two separate competitive groupings.
+The anticipation that Child 3 or 4 will compete and divide into one who is of a Favored temperament while the other has a Disfavored temperament. is entirely predictable as soon as the fourth child is born, with no chance of variation.
+It may even lead couples to wonder: if they have a sweet-tempered, Favored third child, whether they should think twice before having a fourth child who will surely turn out with a Disfavored temperament.
+Once they have the fourth however, the outcome can be deceiving, for it can be either the third child who will make an about-face and suddenly turn unhappy and difficult to manage, while the fourth baby turns out sweet and docile, or it will be the fourth one who will turn out to be an unpleasant, anxious, angry, whiny and difficult child.
+(See chapters titled: The Fourth Child and The Rest of the Sibline.)

-However, our most thoroughly researched source of proof comes from studies of identical twins.
-Identical twins are the subject of continual curiosity and research because they share exactly the same genes and DNA.
+However, our most thoroughly researched, fourth source of proof comes from studies of identical twins.
+These are the subject of continual curiosity and research because they share exactly the same genes and DNA.
 Yet, whether raised together or apart, it is well known that many identical twins are “discordant”, meaning they do not match with regard to substantive characteristics.
-For example, there are many identical twins who differ as to sexual orientation.
+For example, there are many identical twins who have a different sexual orientation.
 In these cases, by puberty or even earlier, one of the twins feels attracted to the opposite sex and declares themselves to be heterosexual, while their identical twin declares a same-sex preference, and joins the homosexual or “gay” population.
 So we must ask: If all the genes and cells in identical twins are exactly the same, how can they have polar opposite preferences in a function that is as basic as sexuality?
 Most studies of the sexual orientation of identical twins rule out the idea that sexual orientation can be the product of genes alone.
 They support the DOLIF theory that emphasizes child-rearing practices and the environment as the main influencers when it comes to personality, behavior and in this case, sexuality.
-The conclusion of most researchers is that hormones, environmental factors and epigenetics (the effect of the environment on genes) are powerful contributing factors and that the influence of genes can be significantly altered by individual life experiences.
+The conclusion of most researchers is that hormones, environmental factors and epigenetics (the effect of the environment on genes) are powerful contributing factors, and the influence of genes can be significantly altered by individual life experiences.

 Perplexing too are cases of identical twins where one twin turns out to be a respectable, law-abiding citizen, while the other becomes a convicted criminal.
 There are also those identical pairs where one is of normal mental status while the other is afflicted with a diagnosable mental illness, such as depression or schizophrenia.
 How can it be that these products of the same embryo turn out so different as to their personality and behavioral styles?